GuruMaps/iOSManual/01-launching-the-application.md

 ![](/assets/permission_location.png)

 **Note**: Galileo app depends on data services and location-based information might be unavailable, inaccurate, or incomplete unless you turn on Location Services.
 To turn Location Services on or off, go to Settings &gt; Privacy &gt; Location Services.

 ### Notifications {#Notifications}

-App also have to request permission to send you push notifications with the following system dialog.
-Tap **Allow** to be notified when new map updates are available.
+The App will also request permission to send you push notifications with the following system dialog.
+Tap **Allow** to be notified when new map updates are available

 ![](/assets/permission_notification.png)